fede230298/BaSP-A2022-Etapa-1/README.md

 ### [Week 2](https://fede230298.github.io/BaSP-A2022-Etapa-1/Semana-02/index.html)

 In this week we started implementing CSS to the landing page that was made the previous week.
 Tried to picture it pixel perfect by adding styles to the HTML.
-Didn't implement neither Flex nor Grid to this week's project
+Didn't implement neither Flex nor Grid to this week's project.

 ### [Week 3](https://fede230298.github.io/BaSP-A2022-Etapa-1/Semana-03/index.html)

 In this week we implemented Flexbox to replace the float elements as well as the fixed elements.
 Made the web responsive for mobile, tablet and desktop, using mobile-first.
-Added a hamburger-menu, with no functionalities as of yet, just to display how and where it would be
+Added a hamburger-menu, with no functionalities as of yet, just to display how and where it would be.
+Deployed the repository in GitHub Pages.
+It can be opened by clicking the titles.
+Each Title redirect you to each week's progress.

 By Federico Peralta